How to Finish Your Mixes – A Step By Step Guide

 Use a Reference Mix to Get Closer to a Professional Mix

-The first thing you want to do in the finalization process is to make sure your mix compares to other commercial releases in your genre.
+The first thing you do to finish your mix is to make sure your mix compares to other commercial releases in your genre.
 Find songs that you like the sound of that sound similar to the music you’re working on and compare your mix to the commercial release.

 Your mix might sound a little quieter because it hasn’t been mastered yet.
 However, you can still use that reference mix as an excellent goal to strive toward.